s3ql/s3ql/rst/impl_details.rst

 determines the block that contains the required part of the file and retrieves it from the backend or creates it if it does not yet exist.
 The block is then held in the cache directory.
-It is committed to S3 when it has not been accessed for more than 10 seconds.
+It is committed to S3 when it has not been accessed for more than a few seconds.
 Blocks are removed from the cache only when the maximum cache size is reached.

-When the file system is unmounted, all modified blocks are committed to the backend and the cache is cleaned.
+When the file system is unmounted, all modified blocks are written to the backend and the cache is cleaned.

 Eventual Consistency Handling
 =============================

-S3QL has to take into account that changes in objects do not propagate immediately in all backends.
+S3QL has to take into account that with some storage providers, changes in objects do not propagate immediately.
 For example, when an Amazon S3 object is uploaded and immediately downloaded again, the downloaded data might not yet reflect the changes done in the upload (see also http://developer.amazonwebservices.com/connect/message.jspa?messageID=38538)

 For the data blocks this is not a problem because a data blocks always